National Guard troops in LA is latest in long history of deployments during civil rights protests

 Two weeks later, then-President Lyndon B. Johnson sent National Guard troops to escort thousands of protesters along the 50-mile (81-kilometer) march to the state Capitol.
 Johnson's decision was at odds with then-Gov. George Wallace who staunchly supported segregation.

-___ Riddle is a corps member for The Associated Press/Report for America Statehouse News Initiative.
+Riddle and Kramon are corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.